 Are you chasing a sunrise or sunset viewpoint, or simply just a great view of Pushkar that’s within walking distance of the lake?
 The Gayatri Mata Temple is one of Pushkar’s best viewpoint hills and is unfortunately often overshadowed by the more popular Savitri Temple.

-However, in this guide I’ll hope to convince you to give the markets a rest and take the short 20-minute hike up to the Gayatri Mata temple for excellent views over Pushkar, the ghat, and the surrounding desert landscape.
+However, in this guide, I’ll hope to convince you to give the markets a rest and take the short 20-minute hike up to the Gayatri Mata temple as I did.
+At the top, you’ll be rewarded with excellent views over Pushkar, the ghat, and the surrounding desert landscape!

 Where is Gayatri Mata Temple in Pushkar?